elalamiimed/HITSZCS/Sophomore/Physics Lab IB/README.md

 - Not submitting labs on time will lead to failing.

 - The schedule is not flexible, so double check it every week.

+- If you arrive late for more than 10 minutes you can't access the Lab